naivary/objst/README.md

 ### Metadata

 The most powerful feature of `objst` is the use of meta data.
-Meta data are custom key=value pairs which will be associated with object and used for querying purposes.
+Meta data are custom key-value pairs which will be associated with object and used for querying purposes.
 Setting a key-value on an object can be done using the `obj.SetMetaKey` function.
-Some meta data is managed directly by `objst` and cannot be manipulated by you.
+Some meta data is managed directly by objst and cannot be set by you.
 For example `objst.MetaKeyID` or `objst.MetaKeyCreatedAt` can not be set using `obj.SetMetaKey`.
 The key of the meta data is of type `objst.MetaKey` and the value is a string.